 For a square cabinet with tight joints, the top and bottom (A) and the back (B) must be exactly the same length.
 Here's how to ensure the best results.
 Adhere the over-length pieces for the top, bottom, and back face to face with small pieces of double-faced carpet tape.
 Keep the ends and one edge of each piece flush.
 Use a table saw to shave a thin slice off one end of the stack and then trim the other end to finished length.
 Separate the boards.

-To cut grooves in the top (A) for the sliding doors (E), adjust the blade of your table saw to cut 7/16" deep.
-Position the rip fence 3/8" from the blade and cut a groove.
+To cut grooves in the top (A) for the sliding doors (E), adjust the blade of your table saw to cut 7/16 inch deep.
+Position the rip fence 3/8-in from the blade and cut a groove.
 Moving the rip fence away from the blade in small increments, make additional passes to widen the groove until the plywood for the doors slides easily in the groove.
 To accommodate paint on the case and the doors, the fit should be fairly loose.
-Reposition the rip fence 1" from the blade and cut a groove for the second door.
-Repeat to cut door grooves in the bottom (A), this time increasing the depth of the groove to 3/16".
+Reposition the rip fence 1 inch from the blade and cut a groove for the second door.
+Repeat to cut door grooves in the bottom (A), this time increasing the depth of the groove to 3/16 inch.
 Sand the bottoms of the grooves flat.

 Instead of measuring for the second set of grooves on the bottom, place the top over the saw blade while it's off and press it against the sides of the saw teeth while sliding the fence into position.

-From MDF scrap, cut four 3/8"x2" spacers.
+From MDF scrap, cut four 3/8-in x 2-in spacers.
 Apply glue to one edge of the back (B).
 Place the back on the spacers on a flat surface.
 Clamp the top (A) to the back, keeping the ends flush.
-(The spacers create a 3/8" recess at the back of the case for the hanging hardware).
+(The spacers create a 3/8-inch recess at the back of the case for the hanging hardware).
 Let the glue dry.

 Apply glue to one end and one edge of the divider (C), and clamp it, centered, to the top and back.
 Make sure the divider is square to the back.
 Let the glue dry.